csd1100/learning/notes/ansible/basics.md

 - Use facts for site-specific work if needed.
 - Decouple site-specific and generic tasks.
 - Use list for installing packages instead of single package per task.
+- Security:
+    - do not do password-less ssh keys
+    - do not set `become = true` at top level
+    - use `-b -K` if necessary but not convenient
+    - use ssh key with password and use ssh-agent for convenience and use ssh-add to add key
+    - do not use NOPASSWD /etc/sudoers, use timestamp to increase timeout of sudo

 ### Variables
 - Variables can be user-defined or ansible gathered facts.